Dayaegbunem/Api_Db_App/README.md

 Step 3:
 Install dependencies
-pymongo, pandas, fastapi, uvicorn to your ec2 clone your github repo to you ec2 or create a folder and copy python codes to the folder
+pymongo, pandas, fastapi, uvicorn to your ec2 clone your github repo to ec2 or create a folder and copy python codes to the folder